andeerlb/zoom-participants/README.md

 The extension reads a JSON containing participant names and their assigned responsible persons.
 Once activated during a Zoom meeting, it checks who is present and displays:

-- The list of participants grouped by their responsible.
+- The list of participants grouped by their responsible and will show who is online and offline..
 - Participants in the meeting who are not assigned to any responsible.

 ## Installation